aryabyte21/gowhale/readme.md

 ## How to start with GoLang
 - Introduction

-hello
+- hi hello
+- Hello this in intro

+Go is a procedural programming language.
+It was developed in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson at Google but launched in 2009 as an open-source programming language.
+Programs are assembled by using packages, for efficient management of dependencies.
+This language also supports environment adopting patterns alike to dynamic languages.
+For eg., type inference (y := 0 is a valid declaration of a variable y of type float).

+ Beginning with Go programming

+There are various online IDEs such as The Go Playground, repl.it, etc. which can be used to run Go programs without installing. hello
 First, let’s talk about C syntax.
 C took an unusual and clever approach to declaration syntax.
 Instead of describing the types with special syntax, one writes an expression involving the item being declared, and states what type that expression will have.
 Thus